interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

 - If the request cannot be deserialized or interpreted as appropriate, the corresponded node responds error.

 #### Packet
-The request above is transferred in ILP packets in a specific manner.
-The manner is:

 - Request
   - The `type` of the ILP packet is `ILP Prepare` (type id: 12)
   - The `amount` of the ILP packet is `0`